vibhordubey333/vibhordubey333/README.md

 ## 👐 OSS Contribution
 - K9s (Kubernetes ecosystem tool): [Random characters were being input to k9s after periods of inactivity.](https://github.com/derailed/k9s/pull/3697) .<br/>
     - Identified and fixed an issue where inactive sessions caused unintended characters to appear in the terminal UI.
-Currently under maintainer review.
+Merged

 ---